M.F.A. IN EXPERIMENTAL CHOREOGRAPHY

 Address issues posed by the chair and committee members.

-This written document is not a THESIS per. se., but is flexible and presented in a format that reflects the particular project, with the guidance of the chair and approval by committee members.
+This written document is not a THESIS per se, but is flexible and presented in a format that reflects the particular project, with the guidance of the chair and approval by committee members.
 It can (but is not necessarily required to) include or attach as an appendix: a pivotal paper written in a course; different kinds of writing; journal entries; scores; photographs and/or other relevant elements.
 Such appendices must be in addition to at least 20 written pages, in order to fulfill the catalogue requirement.

-Publicity material posters generated by Kathy DeAtley/the Promotions and Publicity Manager are archived on the Department of Dance website, usually annually.
+Publicity material posters generated by PAA’s Promotions and Publicity Manager are archived on the Department of Dance website, usually annually.
 Grad Division does not require formal filing of the written component document, which eases the time frame for completion in some ways.
 However, it also means that Rivera Library does not shelve print copies of the written components.

 Normative Time to Degree